MockBukkit/docs/docs/en/getting_started.md

 :::

 If you are using a different test runner, you will need to configure it to use MockBukkit.
+While other test runners like [TestNG](https://testng.org/) exist, Mockbukkit has not verified compatibility with them.
+This does not mean that Mockbukkit will not work with them, but it is not tested.